Hochkar, © Martin Fülöp

 • Bus connections to Horn, Weitersfeld, Pulkau, Jetzelsdorf and Eggenburg

-The railway museum in the boiler house of the tranquil Sigmundsherberg railway station was opened in 1987.
-In addition to the extensive collection of various exhibits relating to the history of the railway, there is also a historic waiting room on display, as well as a track bicycle, the train dispatcher's office and several locomotives steeped in history.
+The railroad museum in the boiler house of the tranquil Sigmundsherberg station was opened in 1987.
+In addition to the extensive collection of various exhibits relating to the history of the railroad, there is also a historic waiting room, a track bicycle, the control room and some historic locomotives on display.

-In 1869 the line Budweis - Eggenburg of the Emperor Franz Josef Railway was put into operation and also the station Sigmundsherberg.
-Although the station was not originally planned, it quickly became a junction when the Zellerndorf - Sigmundsherberg railway line and the Kamptal Railway were built.
-During the First World War, the Sigmundsherberg station gained further importance due to the prisoner of war camp in the village.
-The construction of the coach house followed later in the years 1880 - 1881.
+In 1869, the Budweis - Eggenburg line of the Kaiser Franz Josef Railway was put into operation, as was Sigmundsherberg station.
+Even though the station was not originally planned, it quickly became a hub when the Zellerndorf - Sigmundsherberg railroad line and the Kamptalbahn were built.
+During the First World War, Sigmundsherberg station became even more important due to the prisoner of war camp in the municipality.
+The coach house was built later in the years 1880 - 1881.

 Location and how to get there